notmalan/technical/README.md

 ## Progress on incomplete item(s):

-1. I've tried using livewire on a separate repo to create a searchbar (should have created another branch here...).
+1. I have tried using livewire on a separate repo to create a searchbar (should have created another branch here...).
 I can get the searchbar to work but it's somewhat buggy, that is, it messes up when switching between localizations (EN | MI)

-2. Having an issue with uploading files greater than 1MB.
-Don't know if this is an issue with twill configs or Homestead (nginx|apache configs)?
+2. I am having an issue with uploading files greater than 1MB.
+I don't know if this is an issue with twill configs or Homestead (nginx|apache configs)?

 ## Instructions